 Again, a lifestyle newborn photography session isn’t about photographing your home.
 I’m photographing your family in your home.
 Those are two different things.
 I can move any piles of diapers, water bottles, snacks out of my frame.
 We’ve all done it for an Instagram post.
 This is similar.

 Next on the mom’s concern about newborn photography sessions is “What if my house isn’t bright and airy?”

-This is similar to the concern that your home isn’t professional decorated, but still needs to be addressed.
-This has a two part answer.
+This is similar to the concern that your home isn’t professionally decorated, but still needs to be addressed.
+This has a two-part answer.

 First, I only need one window to provide enough light for a lifestyle newborn photography session.
 I’ve been doing this for over 10 years and never had I had a newborn I couldn’t document because the house was too dark.

 Second, if your home’s style is dark and rich tones that is okay.
 That will photograph beautifully as well.
 I’m going to sound like a broken record here, but the goal is to photograph your family where you do live, where you are comfortable, where you brought your babies home.
 Whether your home decor style is bright and light or dark and earthy lifestyle newborn photography will work perfectly.